rexresearch.com

 composition of saliva derived community developed in pooled

 filter sterilized saliva.
-(A) Showing the increase in bacterial
+(A) Showing the increase in

-diversity (operational taxonomic units, OTU) caused by prolonged
+bacterial diversity (operational taxonomic units, OTU) caused

-biofilms developed in flowing non-supplemented saliva while the
+analysis of biofilms developed in flowing non-supplemented

-in composition of genera (key is from left to right in order
+(C) Showing changes in composition of genera (key is from left

-from bottom to top in bar; Neisseria, Granulicatella,
+to right in order from bottom to top in bar; Neisseria,

-Streptococcus, etc).
+Granulicatella, Streptococcus, etc).

-Figure 6 shows the effect of growing multi-species biofilms
+Figure 6 shows the effect of growing multi-species

-in increasing concentrations of L-arginine under static
+biofilms in increasing concentrations of L-arginine under

-supplemented with different concentrations of L- arginine
+saliva (CFS) supplemented with different concentrations of L-

-monohydrochloride (LAHC1).
-Upper renderings (Ai-Hi) are of the
+arginine monohydrochloride (LAHC1).
+Upper renderings (Ai-Hi)

-x-y plane.
+are of the x-y plane.

 Middle renderings (?2-?2) are of the x-z plane.
 Lower